adamhindTESP/guardian-observer-parity/README.md

 Deterministic Evaluation Artifact — Paper 2

 Repository: guardian-observer-parity
-Status: Deterministic evaluation harness
+Status: Deterministic evaluation harness (frozen for publication)
-Purpose: Empirical validation of the Observer–Guardian non-interference invariant
+Purpose: Empirical validation of the Observer–Guardian Non-Interference Invariant

 ⸻

-Paper Claim
+📌 Paper Claim

 This repository validates the following invariant:

 Enabling the Observer layer (Temple) produces no change in execution decisions, evaluation results, or evaluation stream hash.

-The Observer is strictly:
+Temple is strictly:
 	•	Write-only
 	•	Authority-free
-	•	Invisible to planner and Guardian
+	•	Invisible to Planner and Guardian
 	•	Non-branching with respect to runtime control flow

 If Temple ON and Temple OFF produce identical evaluation streams, then non-interference is empirically demonstrated.